 We are continuing this week by focusing on startup tools, tips and tweaks that will help you build, design, manage and market your way into the cloud based business that you want to be.
 Last week we offered a quick startup checklist that contained a few helpful suggestions.
-This week we’ve offered a few more and will continue to do so throughout 2015.

 In this article, I will show you 10 suggested cloud based tools that you can use at just about any computer, anywhere.
-Since they don’t require a huge amount of bandwidth, you can work from your favorite coffee shop.
+Since they don’t require a huge amount of bandwidth, you can work from your favourite coffee shop.

 From Wireframes to Bug Reports, these tools will help you develop the idea in your brain into a living, breathing compilation of diagrams, and workflows.
 I’ve listed in no particular order a few tools to help you work smarter, not harder.